Robustness of longitudinal transmon readout to ionization: Readout simulations

-To model the readout and obtain an accurate estimation of the assignment error we numerically model a single-shot readout measurement with heterodyne detection using QuTip's stochastic Schr\"odinger equation solver \cite{Qutip_1, Qutip_2}.
-For each trajectory, we demodulate the signal with $e^{i \omega_d t}$, and integrate the signal from both the X and P quadratures using the real and imaginary part of the optimal filter $\vert \langle a_e(t) \rangle - \langle a_g(t) \rangle \vert$, respectively~\cite{Bultink2018}.
-In our simulations, we use a step size of $\pi / \omega_d$, with nsubsteps set to $6000$ for a target coherent state amplitude of $\alpha_f = 2$, and $10000$ for $\alpha_f = 3$, and $4$.
-We simulated $81920$, $26624$, and $27648$ trajectories for the target coherent state amplitude $\alpha_f = 2$, $3$, and $4$, respectively.
+To model the readout and obtain an accurate estimation of the assignment error, we numerically model a single-shot readout measurement with heterodyne detection using QuTip's stochastic Schr\"odinger equation solver \cite{Qutip_1, Qutip_2}.
+The stochastic Schr\"odinger equation we are solving is,